PyMySQL/mysqlclient/README.md

 `sudo yum install python3-devel `  # Red Hat / CentOS

 `brew install mysql-connector-c`  # macOS (Homebrew)
-#### Note on macOS
-homebrew's `mysql-connector-c` may have incorrect configuration options that cause compilation errors.
-Under the `#create options` comment on or about line 112 of `/usr/local/bin/mysql_config`:

-changing
+#### MySQL note
+Versions of `mysql`may have incorrect default configuration options that cause compilation errors when `mysqlclient-python` is installed.
+(As of November 2017, this is known to be true for homebrew's `mysql-connector-c` and `mysql` packages)

+Modification of `mysql_config` resolves these issues as follows.
+Change
 ```
+# on macOS, on or about line 112:
 # Create options
 libs="-L$pkglibdir"
 libs="$libs -l "
 ```
 to
 ```
 # Create options
 libs="-L$pkglibdir"
 libs="$libs -lmysqlclient -lssl -lcrypto"
 ```

-will resolve these issues.
-An improper ssl configuration may also create issues; see `brew info openssl` for details.
+An improper ssl configuration may also create issues; see, e.g, `brew info openssl` for details on macOS.

 ### Install from PyPI